Skip to main content

 Image

-import React, { FC, PropsWithChildren, useEffect } from 'react';
+import { useSheshaApplication } from "@shesha-io/reactjs";

-import { useSheshaApplication } from '@shesha-io/reactjs';
+import { Theecomponents } from "../../designer-components";

-import { allComponents } from '@/designer';
+import React, { PropsWithChildren, useEffect } from "react";

-export interface HisApplicationPluginProps {}
+export interface ICustomPluginProps {}

-export const HIS_PLUGIN_NAME = 'His-Plugnin';
+export const CustomPlugin: React.FC<PropsWithChildren<ICustomPluginProps>> = ({

 const { registerFormDesignerComponents } = useSheshaApplication();